Beep6581/RawTherapee/devnotes/profiling.md

 - Install using your favorite package manager
 - Build the profiling server locally

+By default, we configure Tracy's server-client connection to be on localhost only.
+If you have extra computers, it is advised to run the profiler from a separate computer from RawTherapee.
+The profiling data will be transferred over the network.
+To enable this flow, additionally configure CMake with `-DWITH_TRACY_ONLY_LOCALHOST="OFF" -DWITH_TRACY_NO_BROADCAST="OFF"`.

 #### Building the Server

 Follow the Tracy documentation PDF section 2.3 - Building the server.